 We had originally hoped to add the community hub and other facilities in the same area.
 Our engagement with the planning authorities concluded that, while we could build a sports facility on an area prone to short-term flooding, this isn’t acceptable for those other purposes.
 We are still examining alternative ways of providing them, as well as other exciting improvements to Westmead Open Space.

-The scouts will still be able to safely access their hut during the construction period.
+The scouts are still able to safely access the hut during the construction period.
 The main construction site is in a corner of the Westmead Playing field and so the hut itself is not affected.
-We have already been in touch with the Scout leader to provide the relevant health and safety information during the construction period.
+We provided the Scout leader the relevant health and safety information at the start of the construction period.

 The Chippenham Folk Festival have been using our land without charge and has been supported by Chippenham Borough Land Grants for many years.

-The board of directors of Chippenham Folk Festival CIC and their members at an AGM have reluctantly decided that it is unlikely that they will be able to run the usual type of Chippenham Folk Festival in 2021.
-Several of the activities involve close contact and physical exertion and the directors feel that COVID-19 restrictions on such activities are likely to still be in place next May or any easing will not allow enough time to put on the quality of festival attendees expect.
+The board of directors of Chippenham Folk Festival CIC and their members reluctantly decided, at their AGM, that due to the Covid-19 pandemic they would not be able to run the usual type of Chippenham Folk Festival in 2021.
+Several of the activities involve close contact and physical exertion and the directors felt that any COVID-19 restrictions were likely to still be in place.

-The directors and staff are committed to returning to the normal style of festival in 2022 and are currently looking at the feasibility of putting on a smaller, covid-safe event in 2021 over the Spring Bank Holiday weekend.
+The directors and staff are committed to returning to the normal style of festival in 2022 and ran a smaller, covid-safe event over the Spring Bank Holiday weekend.